Pennsylvania Route 100: Lehigh County

 US 222 and PA 100 continue north concurrent as a four-lane divided expressway called the Frederick J. Jaindl Jr. Memorial Highway, passing near homes and intersecting Grim Road/Cetronia Road at-grade.
 The road curves northeast and runs between warehouses to the northwest and housing developments to the southeast.
 PA 100 splits from US 222 at a diamond interchange, at which point PA 100 continues north and Trexlertown Road heads south.
 The route runs north-northwest through a mix of farm fields and an industrial/warehouse area as an unnamed four-lane divided highway.
-The road passes businesses and crosses Schantz Road and a Norfolk Southern railroad branch at-grade before reaching a cloverleaf interchange with I-78/US 22.
-Past this, PA 100 heads into the community of Fogelsville and crosses Main Street/Tilghman Street.
+The road passes businesses and crosses Schantz Road and a Norfolk Southern Railroad branch at-grade before reaching a cloverleaf interchange with I-78/US 22.
+Past this, PA 100 heads into Fogelsville and crosses Main Street/Tilghman Street.
 The route passes through commercial areas and narrows to a two-lane undivided road, continuing through wooded areas and turning to the northwest.

-The road enters Lowhill Township and runs through a mix of farmland and woodland with some development, passing through the community of Claussville.
+The road enters Lowhill Township and runs through a mix of farmland and woodland with some development, passing through Claussville.
 PA 100 winds northwest through more rural areas, running through Lyon Valley.
-The road heads north into more wooded areas and crosses the Jordan Creek in the community of Lowhill.
+The road heads north into more wooded areas and crosses the Jordan Creek in Lowhill Township.
 The route runs alongside the creek and winds northwest into Heidelberg Township.
-PA 100 continues north to its northern terminus at a T-intersection with PA 309 in the community of Pleasant Corners.
+PA 100 continues north to its northern terminus at a T-intersection with PA 309 in Pleasant Corners.